-Based on the significant natural and cultural potentials and the challenges local tourism sector faces (listed in Chapter 1.3.), the Priority should focus on development of sustainable tourism models in the border region, therefore projects should aim at pursuing the following guiding principles:
+Based on the significant natural and cultural potentials and the challenges local tourism sector faces (listed in Chapter 1.3.), the Priority should focus on development of sustainable tourism models in the border region (in line with the "Transition Pathway for Tourism1"), therefore projects should aim at pursuing the following guiding principles:

-- Focus on lesser-known rural areas with natural values and cultural assets;

-- Tourism can only be developed in an environmentally sustainable way.
+- Focus on lesser-known rural areas with natural values and cultural assets; - Tourism can only be developed in an environmentally sustainable way.
 Tourism development should always consider the protection of ecological networks (core areas, ecological corridors, buffer zones) and Natura 2000 sites.
-Pressures on protected areas should be avoided through appropriate siting of facilities and careful design of tourism products and services;

-- Capitalisation and upgrading of existing tourism products and packages (especially those ones that were developed within cross-border cooperation projects in the 2014-2020 period) and integration of these into cross-border tourism products;

-- Laying high emphasis on effective cross-border tourism promotion and fostering regional tourism destination management visible at international level;

-- Integration of tourism into local economy, finding innovative ways of involvement of local players (local municipalities, companies, citizens) into tourism supply.
+Pressures on protected areas should be avoided through appropriate siting of facilities and careful design of tourism products and services; - Tourism shall have a positive impact on local cultural heritage, being in accordance with best practices in conservation, maintenance and modernisation of heritage. - Capitalisation and upgrading of existing tourism products and packages (especially those ones that were developed within cross-border cooperation projects in the 2014-2020 period) and integration of these into cross-border tourism products; - Laying high emphasis on effective cross-border tourism promotion and fostering regional tourism destination management visible at international level; - Integration of tourism into local economy, finding innovative ways of involvement of local players (local municipalities, companies, citizens) and facilitating inclusion of vulnerable population into tourism supply.

+1 https://op.europa.eu/en/publication-detail/-/publication/404a8144-8892-11ec-8c40-01aa75ed71a1/language-en/format-PDF/source-254933689